-Many of us might have spent January setting goals and making plans for the new year, but February is the time to turn our attention to our pets’ teeth and gums for National Pet Dental Health Month.
+Many of us might have spent December and January setting goals and making plans for the new year, but February is the time to turn our attention to our pets’ teeth and gums for National Pet Dental Health Month.

 What is Pet Dental Health Month?